 Autism changes a child’s life.
-Additionally, it changes the life of the whole family.
+Additionally, depending on the severity, it can radically change the life of the whole family.

 While no one knows exactly why autism is more common these days, experts contend that environmental pollutants, undernutrition, and other factors are involved.

 It is one thing to talk about someone else's kid but when it is your own child who has lost eye contact, whose speech is greatly limited, who withdraws socially, and who engages in uncontrolled, repetitive behaviors -- it really hits home.

 As society works to stop what seems almost like an epidemic, treatments and management strategies available now need to be evaluated and implemented.
 Retraining the brains of these children and helping the brain tissue be healthier are two ways to go about trying to help.